 When you made the decision to invest in real estate, you began gathering a ton of information on market conditions, financing for flips and how to maximize your returns on different types of investment strategies.
 Those in your circles talk about finding distressed properties, finding value properties to rent and even development.
 You may hear about private mortgage notes, but this seems like a mysterious investment instrument.
-If you can master how mortgage notes work in Washington State, you open a door to a lucrative investment niche.
+If you can master how mortgage notes work in Tacoma, you open a door to a lucrative investment niche.

 How Did I Become a Bank?

 A lot of private mortgage note holders never initially intended to become a private lender?
 Many investors find themselves the owners of a private mortgage note by virtue of doing business.
 You have bought a property and fixed it up.
 However, the marketplace isn’t a hot sellers’ market.
 As you market the property for sale, you realize you need to think about all contingencies to get cash flow and be able to act on the next deal.

 A buyer approaches you, unable to qualify for a traditional bank loan.
 They went through a divorce, which killed their credit but they do have cash and a good payment history on their last rental property.
 Evaluating the numbers, it makes sense to take a $50,000 down payment on a $200,000 home with a five-year term at 10 percent.
 This gives you a good chunk of cash and consistent cash flow still backed by the value of the property.
 The buyer agrees and you complete the paperwork for your first private mortgage note.